-This Student & Young Farmer Ambassador Programme is a year-long series of events designed to give NFU Student & Young Farmer members under the age of 27 the opportunity to impact the future of the agricultural industry by working with the NFU and to put their own stamp on the future of British farming.
+This Student & Young Farmer Ambassador Programme is a year-long series of events designed to give NFU Student & Young Farmer members 30 years old and under the opportunity to impact the future of the agricultural industry by working with the NFU and to put their own stamp on the future of British farming.

 When are applications open?